-Cash4Life replaced Lucky for Life in April of 2021.
-Cash4Life is the Lottery's newest multi-state Draw Game and is currently offered in ten states.
-For \$2, the game features a top prize of \$1,000 a day for life, second prize of \$1,000 a week for life, 9 ways to win, and chances of winning a prize at 1 in 8.
-Top and second prize winners may select either an annuitized prize over a minimum of 20 years or a lump-sum payment.
+Mega Millions is a multi-state Draw Game available for sale in 45 states, D.C. and the U.S. Virgin Islands.
+Players select five different numbers from a pool of one to 70 then select one Mega Ball number between one and 25.
+The minimum jackpot amount is \$20 million.
+Starting jackpot amounts and jackpot increases for each draw when the jackpot is not won are based on current game sales and either an annuitized prize over a minimum of 20 years or a lump-sum payment.
 Players select five numbers from one to 60 then one number (the Cash Ball) from one to 4.
 Drawings are held seven nights a week.
 Players can add EZ Match for an additional \$1 per Cash4Life play.
 If any of the EZ Match numbers match the selected five white-ball Cash4Life numbers (regardless of order), the player instantly wins the prize amount printed next to the matched EZ Match numbers.
 Fiscal year 2024 Cash4Life and EZ Match sales were \$10.4 million and \$.6 million, or .59 percent and 0.03 percent of total ticket sales, respectively.